emilwallner/Corewar/README.md

 Let’s focus on the high level game dynamics:

 - **The game board**, the memory of our virtual computer.
 It’s represented in a 64 X 64 grid of bytes.
 - **The players**, small programs represented in different colors.
-The white parts are empty memory.
+The white parts are blank memory.
 - **Cursors**, the moving parts with inverted color.
 They read from the game board.

 The cursors have a couple of features.
 They can jump in the game board, store and write values, and clone themselves.
 The cursors belong to no-one, they just read from the game board.